edf-hpc/puppet-hpc/puppet-config/modules/opafm/README.md

 output is hopefully human-readable.
 Otherwise, ask the hardware vendor for the GUIDs.

+The module is also able to deploy an optional `switches` file which specifies the mapping between switches GUIDs and their names.
+The module expects an URL to the complete file, so the file must be prepared before using this feature of the module.

 ## Usage

 The `opafm` has only one public class.
-This public class can be instanciated in two main ways, either by giving in arguments:
+For managing the Fabric Manager XML configuration file, this public class can be instanciated in two main ways, either by giving in arguments:

 * Individual parameters of the OPA Fabric Manager configuration file.
 This way, the configuration file is generated based on a template and the arguments values.
 * The URL to a full OPA Fabric Manager XML configuration file.

+The URL to the switches mappings file is optional in argument.
+If not given, the public will just skip managing the resource.

 Here is an example of public class instanciation with individual parameters: